Human Rights Major

 In addition to required coursework, all majors will undertake either a human rights field experience or a human rights research experience funded by the Pozen Center.

 For a field experience, students apply for competitive funding usually during Winter Quarter of their third year to work with a human rights partner organization identified by the Pozen Center as offering strong learning opportunities, usually over the summer after the third year.
 Relevant organizations include international human rights NGOs, locally based NGOs, government bodies and think tanks.
 The host organization and student, with the guidance of Pozen faculty and staff, establish Learning Agreements for each placement.
 The host organization and student complete two evaluations over the course of the placement.
 A list of current partnerships is available on the Pozen Center website.
+The Human Rights Internship Program is one way for human rights majors to fulfill the fieldwork requirement.

 For a research experience, students will apply to work with a University of Chicago faculty member who has an ongoing human rights project.
 For example, one might apply to work with a faculty member on the construction of a digital library of human rights documents, or with a faculty member who is conducting research on the effects of long-term sentencing on mass incarceration.
 Please consult with the Director of Undergraduate Studies Ben Laurence to learn more about these opportunities as they arise.